 If you don’t have time to read CPR instructions for cats online, your vet will be able to give you more specific instructions through the phone.

 Once at the animal clinic, your veterinarian will assess the stage of your cat’s Tachypnea, what has caused it, and will provide your pet with a steady supply of oxygen.

 After a physical examination and diagnosis is made, they will decide upon what the best form of treatment will be.

 Depending on the severity of your cat’s condition, they may be put in an oxygen or ICU cage.
 The vet will also advise you on how to best care for your cat once it can be brought home.

 When you find yourself thinking “My cat is breathing fast”, make sure to act quickly.

-emember that when something seems unusual about your pet’s health, it probably is.
-Once the main condition (or conditions) that caused the Tachypnea are diagnosed and treated, it will resolve itself quickly.
+Remember that when something seems unusual about your pet’s health, it probably is.

 Some of the ways you can try to prevent your cat from developing a serious case of Tachypnea is provide them with lots of water in hot weather, keep them away from toxic chemicals and minimize any potential stressful situations they might be in.

 Though, the most common form of prevention is to organize regular veterinary visits so that your pet is given a full medical check-up once a year at least.